What Is Lights Out Small Parts Machining — and How Realistic Is It?

 Bar loading issues

-Precision machining also poses challenges in automatic bar loading.
+Machining precision metal components also poses challenges in automatic bar loading.
 First, you must always consider the diameter tolerance on the material you will be machining.
 In addition, just because you have a bar loader doesn’t mean it is going to load material correctly, and there is a learning curve on virtually every project undertaken.

 For instance, when you are working with smaller diameter parts, if the machine is not set perfectly it may try to load two bars of material at once, with very bad results.